 For further information, contact Parks Victoria on 131 963.

 Alpine National Park and Avon Wilderness Park: Sambar Deer may be hunted by stalking only in parts of the Alpine National Park and in the whole of the Avon Wilderness Park from 15 February to 15 December.
 The use of dogs to hunt Sambar Deer is not permitted in these parks.
 Hog Deer can only be hunted in these areas during April.
 Pest animals and other species must not be hunted in these parks.

 Baw Baw National Park: Sambar Deer may be hunted by stalking only in the area east of Thomson Valley Road from 1 May to 25 October each year.
 The use of dogs to hunt Sambar Deer is not permitted in this park.
 Pest animals and other species must not be hunted in this park.

 Cape Conran Coastal Park: On Sydenham Inlet in the park, game duck may be hunted during the open season.
 Dogs are allowed for the flushing or retrieval of ducks during the open season.

 Gippsland Lakes Coastal Park: In certain sections, game duck, Stubble Quail and Hog Deer may be hunted in season.
 Dogs are allowed for the flushing or retrieval of game ducks during the duck season.
 Check with Parks Victoria for details.
 Pest animals and other species must not be hunted in this park.
 Hunters must have a permit from Parks Victoria to erect a hide or to cut vegetation or a hide in the Gippsland Lakes Coastal Park.

-Lake Albacutya Park: The hunting of pest animals (rabbits, foxes or cats) is allowed, as is the hunting of game duck during the open season.
+Lake Albacutya Park: The hunting of pest and feral animals (rabbits, foxes or cats) is allowed, as is the hunting of game duck during the open season.
 Dogs are allowed for retrieval of game ducks during the duck open season.
 Hunting is not permitted in part of the park at the Western Beach visitor facilities, including near the boat ramp.